-From R81, the Check Point Security Gateway can intercept traffic that relies on Transport Layer Security (TLS) v1.3 (see RFC 8446).
+Starting from R81, the Check Point Security Gateway can intercept traffic that relies on Transport Layer Security (TLS) v1.3 (see RFC 8446).

-From R81.10, this feature is enabled by default for Security Gateways (and Cluster Members) that use the User-Space Firewall Mode (USFW)).
+From R81.10, this feature is enabled by default for Security Gateways (and Cluster Members) that use the User Space Firewall (USFW)).